visipedia/iwildcam_comp/readme.md

 ## Kaggle
 We are using Kaggle to host the leaderboard.
-Checkout the competition page [here](https://www.kaggle.com/c/iwildcam2019).
+Competition page coming soon.

 ## Dates